bryangm/react-flux-demo/README.md

 # Building Applications with React and Flux
-My code for the Pluralsite course: http://www.pluralsight.com/courses/react-flux-building-applications
+My code for the Pluralsight course: http://www.pluralsight.com/courses/react-flux-building-applications